-Fixed salary and benefits Variable short term incentive (bonus or commission) Variable long term equity incentive Eligibility All employees.
+Fixed salary and benefits Variable short term incentive (bonus or commission) Variable long term equity incentive Eligibility Basis for funding All employees.
 All employees.
 Executive Chairman, Executive Committee members and senior managers.
-Basis for fundin g Continuity of service, role and experience.
+Continuity of service, role and experience.
 Role and experience with a 90% threshold on the global or regional targets to be achieved prior to the fund accumulating.
 Continuity of service over 3 years plus achievement of 3 year non-IFRS EPS targets and non-IFRS product revenue targets.
 Payout Monthly or bi-weekly depending on jurisdiction.
 After performance for the financial year has been audited.
 On Board of Directors approval of the results for the final year of the Stock Appreciation Rights (SARs) plan.
-Payout subject to Forfeiture rules No Yes Yes KPIs No Yes Yes Performance ra Executive Direc Executive Comr and senior man tors and nittee members None 0% to 150% of fixed salary, 0% below 90% target threshold.
+Payout subject Forfeiture rules No Yes Yes to KPIs No Yes Yes Performance range for Executive Directors and Executive Committee members and senior managers None 0% to 150% of fixed salary, 0% below 90% target threshold.
 Up to 140% of on target LTIP value if all targets are exceeded by 20%, 0% below 85% target threshold.
 Settlement Cash Cash Shares on a net basis.
-Malus and clawback clauses Not applicable.
+Malus and claw back clauses Not applicable.
 Yes Yes